 Integral Systems Incorporated recently announced that Avtec Systems, which now operates as part of Integral's Satellite Communications Solutions Divisions, has been awarded a $5 million contract to replace Asynchronous Transfer Mode (ATM) multiplexers that are no longer sustainable at the U.S. military's largest test ranges.
 The contract was awarded as part of the Air Force Flight Test Center Range Data Acquisition Transport System program.
 Additional contract phases will replace ATM multiplexers at Vandenberg Air Force Base, Point Mugu Air Station and China Lake Naval Weapons Testing Center.

-APSCO Incorporated, Columbia City, Indiana, is being awarded a nearly $27 million contract modification for 4,999 AN/SSQ-101A sonobuoys in support of Navy antisubmarine forces for the mission of detection, classification and localization of adversary submarines during peacetime and combat operations.
+ERAPSCO Incorporated, Columbia City, Indiana, is being awarded a nearly $34 million contract to provide research and development and production engineering services in support of ongoing sonobuoy technical evolution efforts.
 The Naval Air Warfare Center Aircraft Division, Patuxent River, Maryland, is the contracting activity.

 SBC Global Services Incorporated, Honolulu, Hawaii, is being awarded a $7 million contract to provide consolidated telecommunications services to the Naval Surface Warfare Center, Port Hueneme, California.
 The Port Hueneme Division, Naval Surface Warfare Center is the contracting activity.